 If you’d like to learn more about general paint protection, check out The Essentials of Car Paint Care and Why They Matter.
 For ceramic coating, check out our ceramic coating 101 overview and see the many benefits it will provide for the near and long term.

-If you’re in Los Angeles and considering paint protection solutions, we are authorized installers for Opti-Coat Paint Protection Film and XPEL Paint Protection Film along with ceramic coating services such as Opti-Coat Pro and Ceramic Pro.
+If you’re in Los Angeles and considering paint protection solutions, we are authorized installers for Opti-Coat Paint Protection Film and XPEL Paint Protection Film along with Opti-Coat Pro ceramic coating services.
 Feel free to stop by for an inspection at Xscend Detailing in Long Beach, CA or visit our website for more information.

 Want to get the most out of car paint and surface protection?
 Read on for our 3 Tips.